 It’s certainly aimed at the crazy quilter, but I can see all kinds of uses for the concepts and design ideas in the book.

 Sure, seam embellishment is a Crazy-Quilting Thing, but for anyone interested in general surface embroidery, it’s a wonderful thing to have a nice repertoire of decorative band stitching, and this book provides just that!

 And of course, if you love stitch combinations, color, texture, and just fun explorations with your needle and thread, then the book is for you, too!

 Where to Find It

 In the US, You can find Stunning Stitches for Crazy Quilts available now through Amazon.

 You’ll find it listed here on my Amazon Recommendations page.
 I’ve rearranged that page into two idea lists – one features embroidery tools & accessories and the other, my book recommendations.
 This will be under my book recommendations list.

-This article contains affiliate links to Amazon, which means that Needle ‘n Thread receives a small commission for each purchase made through those links, at no extra expense to you.
+This article contains affiliate links to book sources, which means that Needle ‘n Thread receives a small commission for each purchase made through those links, at no extra expense to you.
 Every little bit helps keep things going, so thank you for using my affiliate links!